gibbok/notes-graphql/README.md

 Double underscore, indicating that they are part of the introspection system the others are type system and built-in scalars.

 Introspection system particularly useful for tooling.

+## Best pacticsing

+GraphQL services typically respond using JSON, however the GraphQL spec does not require it.
+JSON may seem like an odd choice for an API layer promising better network performance, however because it is mostly text, it compresses exceptionally well with GZIP.

+GraphQL takes a strong opinion on avoiding versioning by providing the tools for the continuous evolution of a GraphQL schema.

+GraphQL only returns the data that's explicitly requested, so new capabilities can be added via new types and new fields on those types without creating a breaking change.
+This has led to a common practice of always avoiding breaking changes and serving a versionless API.

+In a GraphQL type system, every field is nullable by default.
+This is because there are many things that can go awry in a networked service backed by databases and other services.
+A database could go down, an asynchronous action could fail, an exception could be thrown.
+Beyond simply system failures, authorization can often be granular, where individual fields within a request can have different authorization rules.
+By defaulting every field to nullable, any of these reasons may result in just that field returned "null" rather than having a complete failure for the request.
+By defaulting every field to nullable, any of these reasons may result in just that field returned "null" rather than having a complete failure for the request.

+Typically fields that could return long lists accept arguments "first" and "after" to allow for specifying a specific region of a list, where "after" is a unique identifier of each of the values in the list.Ultimately designing APIs with feature-rich pagination led to a best practice pattern called "Connections".
+Some client tools for GraphQL, such as Relay, know about the Connections pattern and can automatically provide support for client-side pagination when a GraphQL API employs this pattern.

+GraphQL is designed in a way that allows you to write clean code on the server, where every field on every type has a focused single-purpose function for resolving that value.
+However without additional consideration, a naive GraphQL service could be very "chatty" or repeatedly load data from your databases.
+This is commonly solved by a batching technique, where multiple requests for data from a backend are collected over a short period of time and then dispatched in a single request to an underlying database or microservice by using a tool like Facebook's DataLoader.